CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

     The length's average in tweets: 92.554

-Other useful information is the user action source, which let us know how users are posting their tweets, as in the following pie Chart.
+<div style="text-align: justify"> Other useful information is the user action source, which let us know how users are posting their tweets, as in the following pie Chart.</div>

 ```python